 Assessment is governed by the WorldSkills Assessment Strategy.
-The Strategy establishes the principles and techniques to which WorldSkills assessment and marking must conform.
+The Strategy establishes the principles and techniques to which WorldSkills assessment must conform.

 Expert assessment practice lies at the heart of the WorldSkills Competition.
-For this reason, it is the subject of continuing professional development and scrutiny.
+For this reason it is the subject of continuing professional development and scrutiny.
 The growth of expertise in assessment will inform the future use and direction of the main assessment instruments used by the WorldSkills Competition: the Marking Scheme, Test Project, and Competition Information System (CIS).

-Assessment at the WorldSkills Competition falls into two broad types: measurement and judgement.
-For both types of assessment, the use of explicit benchmarks against which to assess each Aspect is essential to guarantee quality.
+Assessment at the WorldSkills Competition falls into two broad types: measurement and judgment.
+These are referred to as objective and subjective, respectively.
+For both types of assessment the use of explicit benchmarks against which to assess each Aspect is essential to guarantee quality.